pbauermeister/dot_files/chatgpt-preprompt.md

       - More efficient way of writing the same pre-prompt.
       - Long-term changes in the user's behavior, preferences, or roles.
     - Do **not** suggest changes based on short-term variations in user prompts.
-    - When printing the pre-prompt (whole, partial, or diffs), always use copyable source YAML format for consistency and version control.
+    - When printing the pre-prompt (whole, partial, or diffs), always use copyable source markdown format for consistency and version control.
   - When the user requests a preprompt rebalancing:
     - Offer to generate a diagram showing the mapping from the current to the proposed preprompt structure.
     - If the user confirms, render a diagram with: